Skip to content

 The Question: Does this support learning culture and psychological safety?

 Why Critical: Security investments succeed or fail based on organizational culture.
 Capabilities that punish developers, create blame dynamics, or undermine psychological safety will be resisted or circumvented regardless of security benefits.
-Cultural alignment isn't "soft"—it's a hard requirement for adoption success.
+Cultural alignment is a hard requirement for adoption success.

 Assessment Framework: